-• "Analysis of Crime Victimization Data - Rate and Nature of Victimization and Utilization of Resources," by Dr. Amanda Mathias Humphrey of Southern Illinois University Carbondale.
+- "Analysis of Crime Victimization Data Rate and Nature of Victimization and Utilization of Resources," by Dr. Amanda Mathias Humphrey of Southern Illinois University Carbondale.
 The study on the CVS data determines the level of victimization in Illinois, differences in victimization, reporting practices and demographic differences, use of services and demographic differences in service utilization.
-The report is under review.

-- "Analysis of Crime Victimization Data Violent Crime and Victim's Gender," by Dr. Callie Rennison of the University of Missouri St. Louis.
-This analysis will address whether individual and family level correlates of nonfatal victimization differ by gender, whether these correlates differ by type of nonfatal violent crime and whether they differ depending on the victim and offender relationship. - "Analysis of Drug Use, Treatment and Probation Outcomes," by Dr. Beth Hueber of the University of Missouri at St. Louis.
+The report is awaiting final edits. - "Analysis of Crime Victimization Data Violent Crime and Victim's Gender," by Dr. Callie Rennison of the University of Missouri St. Louis.
+This analysis will address whether individual and family level correlates of nonfatal victimization differ by gender, whether these correlates differ by type of nonfatal violent crime and whether they differ depending on the victim and offender relationship.
+This report was received in September and is under review. - "Analysis of Drug Use, Treatment and Probation Outcomes," by Dr. Beth Hueber of the University of Missouri at St. Louis.
 This project will identify the characteristics of drug-involved probationers, the prevalence of participation in treatment and the effect of treatment on probation outcomes.
+This report was received in October and is under review.